 Hazrat Zulqarnain ‘Sikandar’ rescued People from Yajooj Majooj

 Hazrat Zulqarnain (AS) traveled across the world during his reign of the entire world.

 One day he was traveling north when he came across that mountain.
 The residents of the area pleaded with him to help them get rid of Yajooj Majooj.

-King Zulqarnain helped them by sealing the rift in the mountain with the help of an iron and molten copper.
+King Zulqarnain helped them by sealing the rift in the mountain with the help of iron and molten copper.

 According to Qur’an and Hadith, the wall built by king Zulqarnain will cease to exist near the day of judgment.

 According to a hadith, Yajooj and Majooj dig under the wall every night trying to escape, only to find each morning that the wall has been restored by Allah.
 Only at the appointed time, one among them would say “In Shaa Allah, tomorrow we will destroy this wall”.
 Then, Allāh will allow the wall to collapse, freeing Yājūj and Mājūj.